malachimda101/search-react-input/README.md

 # About

 The motivation for making search-react-input came when I was practicing my full-stack development skills and I couldn't find a pre-made search bar for my react frontend that looked clean, was customizable, and worked to my likings.
 I decided to make one myself and this is the result.
-The component is modeled after the search bar's of Google and Reddit and make it incredibly easy to dynamically render routes or capture the search term.
+The component is modeled after the search bar's of Google and Reddit and makes it incredibly easy to dynamically render routes or capture the search term.

 # Installation